rankutah/blog/sites/rank-utah/content/terms.md

 ## 6. Third-Party Services

-My Services may link to or integrate with third-party services (e.g., hosting providers, analytics, email, payment processors).
-I am not responsible for third-party services and disclaim all liability arising from their use.
+The Services may link to or integrate with third-party services (e.g., hosting providers, analytics, email, payment processors).
+Clear Presence is not responsible for third-party services and disclaims liability arising from their use.